kido1611/PDF-Online-Viewer/README.md

 ## Dependency
 This project is running with some dependency:
-1. AndroidPdfViewer [https://github.com/barteksc/AndroidPdfViewer](https://github.com/barteksc/AndroidPdfViewer), used to show PDF
+AndroidPdfViewer [https://github.com/barteksc/AndroidPdfViewer](https://github.com/barteksc/AndroidPdfViewer), used to show PDF
-2. KTOR [https://ktor.io/clients/http-client/multiplatform.html](https://ktor.io/clients/http-client/multiplatform.html), used to download PDF file